-Regarding the size of the Governing Body, many commenters believe it should remain at five, at least for the time being.
-Some of these stakeholders note the symmetry between the current size of the Governing Body and the size of the Board, which is statutorily required to have five members.
+size of the Governing Body and the size of the Board, which is statutorily required to have five members.
 Remaining at five members thus would maintain a balance for voting purposes.
-Others commenters note that increasing the size of the Governing Body would allow the inclusion of more diverse perspectives and better geographic representation from across the West.
-They observe that a change in the size of the Governing Body only would not have to cause problems with voting rules even assuming the size of the Board is unchanged.
+Others commenters noted that increasing the size of the Governing Body would allow the inclusion of more diverse perspectives and better geographic representation from across the West.
+They observed that a change in the size of the Governing Body only would not have to cause problems with voting rules even assuming the size of the Board is unchanged.

-Regarding the compensation of the Governing Body, many commenters include statements about being commensurate with similar bodies, noting, for example, the Western Power Pool's independent Governing Board and the potential "Independent Panel" for SPP Markets+.
-Commenters propose a review to ensure that compensation is sufficient to attract qualified candidates.
-Some commenters oppose or do not support a change in compensation at this time, but these commenters also say that an increase would be appropriate if it became apparent this is needed for recruitment.
+Regarding the compensation of the Governing Body, many commenters included statements about being commensurate with similar bodies, noting, for example, the Western Power Pool's independent Governing Board and the potential "Independent Panel" for SPP Markets+.
+Commenters proposed a review to ensure that compensation is sufficient to attract qualified candidates.
+Some commenters opposed or did not support a change in compensation at this time, but these commenters also said that an increase would be appropriate if it became apparent this is needed for recruitment.

-C. GRC Recommendation
+C. GRC Recommendation in the Revised Proposal

-We continue to recommend adjusting the nomination process as explained above to review the qualifications of sitting members who seek new terms.
-This will help to ensure that members of the Governing Body collectively have the experience and capabilities needed for the oversight of EDAM.
+We continued to recommend adjusting the nomination process as explained above to review the qualifications of sitting members who seek new terms.
+The intent of this proposal was to help ensure that members of the Governing Body collectively have the experience and capabilities needed for the oversight of EDAM.

-We do not propose a change to the size of the Governing Body or the compensation of its members at this time.
-The stakeholder comments do not identify any compelling need to make immediate changes in these areas, and we do not believe there exists a sufficient basis for recommending such changes at this juncture.
+We did not propose a change to the size of the Governing Body or the compensation of its members.
+The stakeholder comments did not identify any compelling need to make immediate changes in these areas, and we did not believe there exists a sufficient basis for recommending such changes at this juncture.